Judge dismisses suit, says Twin Cities restaurant group properly disclosed 3% health charge

-A judge has dismissed a lawsuit filed against a popular Twin Cities restaurant group that alleged it concealed the 3% "employee wellness" surcharge from diners before the bill arrives in order to avoid scaring off diners.
+A judge has dismissed a lawsuit filed against a popular Twin Cities restaurant group that alleged it conceals a 3% "employee wellness" surcharge from diners before the bill arrives to avoid scaring off customers.

 Ashbach, a commercial airline pilot and self-described foodie, alleged that Blue Plate was failing to warn customers of this charge on its menus.
 The suit said the lack of disclosure was done "with the knowledge that if it did so, it would lose business."